 If one comes to analysing their league statistics alone, then one will find that they scored an astonishing 250 goals in 299 games in the three seasons from 2014 to 2017 in La Liga.

-The beginning of the end started in August 2017 when Neymar left for Paris, leaving Messi and Suarez in Spain and the Uruguayan was effectively ousted from the team set-up three years later in 2020 on the pretext that he could not compete at the highest level anymore.
+The beginning of the end started in August 2017 when Neymar left for Paris, leaving Messi and Suarez in Spain.
+The Uruguayan was effectively ousted from the team set-up three years later in 2020 on the pretext that he could not compete at the highest level anymore.

 The former Liverpool player went to Atletico Madrid and helped Diego Simeone’s side win their second La Liga title and first in seven years as he ended up as Atletico Madrid’s top scorer with 21 goals.